 At 502,000 square miles (1.3 million square kilometers) it is equivalent in size to twice that of Texas or Alberta.

 This dynamic landscape is home to:

-- The full suite of wildlife that were present when Europeans first arrived to North America;
+- The full suite of wildlife that have been present since the ice age;

 - A wide diversity of ecosystems including alpine, forests, parkland, and grassland; and

-- The source of 13 major rivers, all of which provide clean, safe drinking water for millions of people.
+- The source of several major rivers that provide clean, safe drinking water for millions of people.

 Yellowstone to Yukon priority areas

-Spanning five American states, two Canadian provinces, two Canadian territories, and the traditional territories of at least 75 Indigenous groups, the Yellowstone to Yukon region encompasses a diverse array of communities.
+Spanning five American states, two Canadian provinces, two Canadian territories, and at least 75 Indigenous territories, the Yellowstone to Yukon region encompasses a diverse array of communities.
 We divide it into 11 priority areas for conservation action.

 These areas are based on ground-breaking research on the continental status of grizzly bear populations and the connections between these populations.